shakilmith/documentaion/javafx/layout/tilepane/index.md

 ## JavaFX TilePane

-TilePane in javafx is a layout controller and we have to import this class javafx.scene.layout.TilePane to work with TilePane.
-TilePane lays out it's child nodes in a grid of uniformly sized "tiles".
+TilePane in javafx is a layout controller and we have to import this class <b>javafx.scene.layout.TilePane</b> to work with TilePane.
+TilePane lays out it's child nodes in a grid of uniformly sized called "tiles".
 Means, the nodes are presented in a grid of equally sized cells.
-Though you can maintain which column or row, the will be placed in GridPane, you can't change the default behaviour in TilePane.
+Though we can maintain which column or row the tiles will be placed in a TilePane, but we can't change the default behavior of TilePane.

 ## Creating TilePane